Friday, 22 November 2024

 Image credit: Singapore Economic Development Board

-On the and skills-upgrading front, the Industry Transformation Maps (ITMs) was used as an impetus to develop the SkillsFuture Framework.
+On the education and skills-upgrading front, the Industry Transformation Maps (ITMs) was used as an impetus to develop the SkillsFuture Framework.
 The framework supports the ITMs by providing important information on sector, career options, occupations/job roles and current as well as emerging skills necessary for these roles.
 In addition, it also offers training programmes aimed at skills upgrading and mastery.
 At a macro perspective, the framework provides individuals, employers, and training providers a common understanding of the skills repertoire that the country needs.
 This would help facilitate the recognition, design, and assessment of programmes targeted for skills and career development.

 Led by Skillsfuture Singapore, the country’s national life-long learning movement, the SkillsFuture Framework is one of many programmes that aim to provide Singaporeans with the opportunity to achieve their fullest potential.